WSm-77/traffic_light_management/README.md

 ### Idea

-To maximally reduce summary waiting times of vehicles in each simulation step my algorithm selects maximum number of vehicles that can pass through crossing without collisions.
-Finding maximum number of non-colliding vehicles is being done by utilizing Bron-Kerbosch algorithm for finding maximum weighted clique in weighted graph in which vertices are represented by lane types and edges are represented by no collisions between lane types.
-Weight of each vertex is a number of vehicles currently occupying given lane type.
+To minimize the total waiting time of vehicles in each simulation step, my algorithm selects the maximum number of vehicles that can pass through the crossing without collisions.
+Finding the maximum number of non-colliding vehicles is done by utilizing the Bron-Kerbosch algorithm for finding the maximum weighted clique in a weighted graph, where vertices are represented by lane types and edges represent the absence of collisions between lane types.
+The weight of each vertex is the number of vehicles currently occupying the given lane type.

 ### Preparing Simulation